autokitteh/kittehub/hackernews/README.md

 ## Trigger Workflow

 - Type `/your-slack-app topic` in the Slack channel you set in the environment variable, replacing `topic` with what you want to search for, to start tracking articles
-- The workflow runs automatically every two minutes after deployment.
+- The workflow runs automatically every two minutes after deployment

 #### Prerequisites
 - [Install AutoKitteh](https://docs.autokitteh.com/get_started/install)